Joan Sanderson: Early life

 Born and educated in Bristol, Sanderson trained at RADA, having harboured an interest in the performing arts from a young age.
 She had teaching diplomas in elocution, where she lost her Bristolian accent.

 Career

 Theatre

 Sanderson appeared in repertory theatres, on the West End stage, and at the Stratford Memorial Theatre, where she made her début in 1939 playing Emilia in The Comedy of Errors, a phase in her career that culminated in 1953 when she played both Goneril to Michael Redgrave's King Lear, and Queen Margaret in Richard III.

 During the Second World War, Sanderson gained experience in repertory and toured North Africa and Italy entertaining the troops.
-In 1948, she married fellow actor Gregory Moseley.
+In 1948, she married fellow actor Gregory Scott (born: Alphaeus Moseley).

 Sanderson achieved her apotheosis as Delia, Lady Rumpers, in Habeas Corpus by Alan Bennett (Lyric Theatre, 1973).
 She starred in numerous West End productions, including See How They Run and Anyone for Denis?.